 There are a lot of talks about whether children should be made to wear a mask all day in school and daycare.
 Ontario hasn’t put that in place.
 Our local by-law says that children under five don’t need to wear them, and my daughter is four.
 That’s probably why she’s not wearing a mask inside.

-But if you asked her to put a mask on, she’d be happy to.
+But if you asked her to put a mask on, she’d be happy to, I got her a kids face mask a few months ago, and she loves it.
 In fact, she was upset that she didn’t get to take her mask with her on the first day.
 She has a PAW Patrol mask that she absolutely adores and puts it on when asked all the time.

 I’m of the opinion that there’s nothing wrong with masks on healthy people.
 There’s nothing wrong with masks in general, but I do understand why some people aren’t wearing them.
 I hate having things around my face and neck so feel uncomfortable, but I suck it up for others.
 Peanut was worried she wouldn’t be able to breath, so we got her a mask to practice with in the house and she realized how easy it was.
 If she struggles at all, she pulls it away for a couple of quick breaths and puts it back on.